Street vending in Los Angeles: Modern History

+In 2012, the organizations involved in the street vending campaign began meeting with Los Angeles City Council members to build support and draft a policy proposal.
+The effort gained renewed attention after the 2016 election, as concerns about immigration enforcement grew.
+The Trump administration's new deportation priorities prompted the City Council to act, and in February 2017 the council voted to decriminalize street vending.

+After the 2017 decriminalization and the statewide legalization under SB 946, Los Angeles continued to enforce several "no-vending zones" in high-traffic areas.
+These included major tourist destinations such as the Hollywood Walk of Fame, where vending had been banned for years, limiting vendors' access to profitable locations.

 For decades, street vending has been prominent throughout the history of Los Angeles and has played a significant role in the culture and economic growth of Los Angeles.
 Considering LA has a large Hispanic population, a large portion of street vendors today and in the past are, or were, of Mexican descent.
 Today there are over 50,000 different kinds of street vendors in LA; 10,000 of them selling food.
 It is often the first profession of immigrants in the city.

 The street vending micro-enterprises make up a $504 million industry.
 It has been estimated that over 5,000 jobs have been created by these street vendors and those they deal with.

 Laws

 In 2016, the city of Los Angeles decriminalized street vending.

 In November 2018, the city voted unanimously to legalize it.

 In September 2018, California Governor Jerry Brown signed the Safe Sidewalk Vending Act, or SB 946, which decriminalized street vending in throughout the state.
 SB 946 limits violations and fines imposed on said vendors.

 Under these new laws, vendors will be required to have business licenses and health food permits.
 According to the rules, this is to keep merchants from "impeding with the flow of pedestrian activity" and require them to maintain "a clean area around their carts" according to Councilman Curran Price.

 Street vendors are prohibited from vending in specific areas such as the Hollywood Walk of Fame, Universal Studios, El Pueblo de Los Angeles, Staples Center, Dodger Stadium, the Hollywood Bowl, the Coliseum, and Banc of California Stadium on event days.